|

 sent to Liberia, charging his estate with all the expenses for their

 trip.
-Another

-same terms.
-These
+Liberia, in the same terms.

 are just a few examples to illustrate the involuntary background or